chromice/ae/README.md

 Complex fields use multiple basic fields to create a more specialized field:

 - `\ae\form\fieldset()` acts as a container for several fields; it corresponds to  <samp>&lt;fieldset&gt;</samp> element in HTML.
-- `\ae\form\compound()` allows you to break multiple fields together to produce a single value, e.g. you can break name field into separate first, (optional) middle, and last name fields.
+- `\ae\form\compound()` allows you to combine multiple fields together to produce a single value, e.g. you could break name field into separate first, (optional) middle, and last name fields.
 - `\ae\form\repeater()` is a repeating sequence of a predefined group of fields.
 - `\ae\form\sequence()` is an arbitrary sequence of multiple predefined groups of fields.